 Yesterday, Saturday, we went to Microtel Palawan, near the Emerald Playa Beach and Nature Park, on our bikes for a swim.
-We have a new friend, Mark, that goes there for kite boarding or surfing.
+We have a new friend, Mark, that goes there for kiteboarding or surfing.
 He also teaches the sport, if you’re interested.
 His number is 0919685116 or click here for his website, Kite Club Palawan.
 We bought a 4-meter training kite a month ago.
 We’re still on the basics.
-And maybe, next Amihan (North wind) season we’d be able to fly our kite well and skim in the water with our surf boards that we already have.
+And maybe, next Amihan (Northwind) season, we’d be able to fly our kite well and skim in the water with the surfboards that we already have.

 Air Travel to Palawan, Discovering Opportunities

-Talking about flying, air travel to Palawan have stunningly increased from just one airline to 21 flights a day!
-That means, there are at least 2,500 people coming in and out of Palawan through Puerto Princesa airport.
-This is why Palawan hotels, Inns, Pensionne Houses, Apartment/house rentals, beach resorts, as well as restaurants, have mushroomed in the city.
-A lot of country-wide conferences are held here.
+Talking about flying, air travel to Palawan has stunningly increased from just one airline to 21 flights a day!
+It means that at least 2,500 people are coming in and out of Palawan through Puerto Princesa airport.
+It is why Palawan hotels, Inns, Pensionne Houses, Apartment/house rentals, beach resorts, as well as restaurants have mushroomed in the city.
+Event organizers hold their country-wide conferences here.

 As long as you won’t contribute to the noise barrage, you’re welcome to visit and live here.
-It has been known that the Philippines is now one of the Asian countries’ noisiest.
+The Philippines is now known as one of the Asian countries’ noisiest.